cybersader/awesome-obsidian-and-cyber/README.md

 >These rely on complex technical problems or complete architectures from the ground up

-- Test risks of Obsidian application
+- Test risks of Obsidian application - penetration testing, exploitation
 - Fix SMB share and other problems by implementing CRDT-based reconciler for file system like OneNote uses.
 Conflict handling for multiple user situations like corporate without needing to go to a block-baswd system like Notion
 - User management layer on-top of browser-based Obsidian (linuxserver container like what KASM workspaces uses).
 This would make Enterprise use with Obsidian possible (collaboration and accessibility with security)